Discover more from Product Life

 Now with the logistics out of the way, let me start sharing some advice.

-Principles of a Great Resumes
+Overall Principles of a Great Resume

-Specific to the job: Every bullet point should be concrete and speak to your candidacy for the role.
+Every bullet point should be concrete and speak to your candidacy for the role.
 Remove filler or vague words (common culprits: “various,” “managing,” “impact”).
 Every word should speak to your qualifications for the specific role you're applying to.

 Bad bullet point: Managed various social media channels for a multinational firm by being proactive, hard-working and excellent at communication.